Infinite-Echo/ros2_temperature_tracker/README.md

 ### publish_cpu_temperature
 Enables CPU temperature publishing.

 >Note: This works by reading directly from thermal files in the system.
-It has only been tested on Ubuntu 20.04.
+It has been tested on Ubuntu `20.04` and `24.04`.

 ### cpu_type_id
-The string value found in /sys/class/thermal/thermal_zone*/type
+The string value found in `/sys/class/thermal/thermal_zone*/type`:

 >Note: Usually "x86_pkg_temp" represents the CPU.
 This may be different depending on CPU architecture.